-Statisticians work in a range of industries and research areas, including education, marketing, psychology, and sports.
-As Career Girls explains, statisticians are key to any industry that collects and analyzes data, which today encompasses nearly every commercial and governmental field.
+Statisticians are professionals who specialize in the collection, analysis, and interpretation of data.
+They can work in a range of industries and research areas to design and conduct surveys, experiments, and observational studies.
+These industries include education, marketing, psychology, and sports.
+Statisticians are key to any industry that collects and analyzes data; today, that encompasses nearly every commercial and governmental field.

 Statisticians use various approaches to collect the data that serves as the raw material for statistical analyses.
-Psych Central describes the three common statistical methodologies:
+Statisticians typically use the following three common statistical methodologies:

 Statistical Survey Types

-The goal of a statistical survey is to estimate the value of an attribute in the population, as Stat Trek explains, such as the percentage of people who hold a particular political viewpoint.
+The goal of a statistical survey is to estimate the value of an attribute in the population, such as the percentage of people who hold a particular political viewpoint.
 A population parameter represents the actual value of the attribute, while a sample statistic estimates the prevalence of a population attribute based on the sample data.